How to Clean Suede Sofa Without Damage (Experts Approved)

 General Cleaning Methods for Suede Sofas

-1. Begin by thoroughly vacuuming the entire sofa with an upholstery attachment
+1. Vacuum the entire sofa thoroughly with the upholstery brush attachment.

-6. Once dry, brush the entire sofa to restore the nap to a uniform appearance
+6. Once fully dry, brush the entire sofa to restore an even, consistent nap.

 What to Avoid: Common Mistakes That Damage Suede